The global skills and competency framework for the digital world

 (new)

-Executes given manual process test scripts under supervision.
+Executes given process test scripts under supervision to verify business workflows and user journeys.

 Process testing: Level 2